Didi IPO: the ‘Uber of China’ goes public on the NYSE this week

-The Chinese ride-hailing behemoth Didi Global will make its IPO debut on the New York Stock Exchange this week.
+The Chinese ride-hailing behemoth Didi Global will make its market debut on the New York Stock Exchange this week.
 On Wednesday, June 30, Didi will begin trading on the NYSE under the stock ticker symbol DIDI (of course).
-According to Barron’s, Didi is expected to potentially be one of the biggest IPOs of the year.
+According to Barron’s, its IPO is expected to potentially be one of the biggest of the year.
 Here are all the details:

 - How can I buy Didi?
 The stock will begin trading on June 30 on the NYSE.
 To buy shares, just do so via your broker as you would any other stock.